How to Calculate the Useful Life of an Asset

 The useful life can be estimated based on the IRS Publication 946, Appendix B, asset history, asset condition when purchased, manufacturer’s specifications, quality of maintenance, and climate.
 We discuss these below.

-1. Refer to the IRS Publication
+1. Refer to The IRS Publication

 2. Asset History

 How long do similar machines last, given the manufacturing process?
 For example, if the previous machine lasted 10 years, it’s a reasonable estimate for the useful life of the next machine.
-If there are any factors that might give the machine a longer life, such as using a different material for construction, factor that into the calculation for useful life.
+If there are any factors that might give the machine a longer estimated useful life, such as using a different material for construction, factor that into the calculation for useful life.

-3. Asset Condition at the Time of Purchase
+3. Asset Condition at The Time of Purchase

-New assets last longer than used assets.
+New business assets last longer than used assets.
 Note that calculating the useful life of old assets requires extra thought.
 You should consider the following when estimating the useful life of older, or previously used, assets:

 • Age of the asset